 (1.)
 All of the well-known modern secular accounts of moral status in philosophy ground moral status only in psychological and social properties, such as capacity for rational thought, pleasure, pain, and social relationships.
-No influential modern secular account is plausibly read as committed to a principle whereby two beings who differ not at all psychologically or socially would differ in their moral status.
-Nothing in Hobbes, Locke, Hume, Mill, Rawls, or Singer, for example, plausibly gives the reader resources to root moral status outside the psychological and social.
+No influential modern secular account is plausibly read as committed to a principle whereby two beings can differ in moral status but not in any psychological or social properties, past, present, or future, actual or counterfactual.
+(For a caveat, see Section 6 on the Objection from Otherness.)

 However, some older or religious accounts might have resources to ground a difference in moral status outside the psychological and social.
 An Aristotelian might suggest that AIs would have a different telos or defining purpose than human beings.
 However, it's not clear that an Aristotelian must think this; nor do we think such a principle, interpreted in such a way, would be very attractive from a modern perspective, unless directly relevant psychological or social differences accompanied the difference in telos.
-(For a related point, see the Objection from Existential Debt in Section 6.)
 Similarly, a theist might suggest that God somehow imbues human beings with higher moral status than AIs, even if they are psychologically and socially identical.
 We find this claim difficult to assess, but we're inclined to think that a deity who distributed moral status unequally in this way would be morally deficient.
-(For a related point, see Section 10 on our responsibility for our creations.)

 (2.)
-If one considers a wide range of cases in vivid detail, it appears to be intuitively clear - though see our critiques of moral intuition in Sections 9 and 13 - that what should matter to moral status are only psychological and social properties.
-This is, we think, one of the great lessons of science fiction.
+If one considers a wide range of cases in vivid detail, it appears to be intuitively clear - though see our critiques of moral intuition in Sections 10 and 12 - that what should matter to moral status are only psychological and social properties.
+This is, we think, one of the great lessons to be drawn from broad exposure to science fiction.
 Science fictional portrayals of robots in Asimov and Star Trek, of simulated beings in Greg Egan and the "White Christmas" episode of Black Mirror, of sentient spaceships in the works of Iain Banks and Aliette de Bodard, of group minds and ugly "spiders" in Vernor Vinge, uniformly invite the thoughtful reader or viewer to a liberal attitude toward embodiment: What matters is how such beings think, what they feel, and how they interact with others.4 Whether they are silicon or meat, humanoid or ship-shaped, sim or ghost, is irrelevant except insofar as it influences their psychological and social properties.